learn-co-curriculum/python-p3-sqlalchemy-one-to-many/README.md

 can exist without any reviews.

 The basic structure for your SQLAlchemy app is already configured.
-Navigate to the `one_to_many` directory and you should see the following directory
+Navigate to the `lib/` directory and you should see the following directory
 structure:

 ```console